Linear-Time Recognition of Double-Threshold Graphs: Introduction

 \section{Introduction}

 A graph is a \emph{threshold graph} if there exist a vertex-weight function and a real number called a weight lower bound such that two vertices are adjacent in the graph if and only if the associated vertex weight sum is at least the weight lower bound.
-Threshold graphs and their generalizations are well studied because of their beautiful structures and applications in many areas~\cite{MahadevP1995,Golumbic04}.
+Threshold graphs and their generalizations are well studied because of their beautiful structures and applications in many areas~\cite{Golumbic04,MahadevP1995}.
 In particular, the edge-intersections of two threshold graphs, and their complements (i.e., the union of two threshold graphs) have attracted several researchers in the past, and recognition algorithms with running time $O(n^5)$ by Ma~\cite{Ma93}, $O(n^4)$ by Raschle and Simon \cite{RaschleS95}, and $O(n^3)$ by Sterbini and Raschle~\cite{SterbiniR98} have been developed, where $n$ is the number of vertices.

-In this paper, we study the class of double-threshold graphs, which is a proper generalization of threshold graphs and a proper specialization of the graphs that are edge-intersections of two threshold graphs.
-A graph is a \emph{double-threshold graph} if there exist a vertex-weight function and two real numbers called lower and upper bounds of weight such that two vertices are adjacent if and only if their weight sum is at least the lower bound and at most the upper bound.
-To the best of our knowledge, this natural generalization of threshold graphs was not studied until quite recently.
-In 2018, Xiao and Nagamochi~\cite{XiaoN18} studied this graph class under the different name of ``star pairwise compatibility graphs'' and presented an $O(n^6)$-time recognition algorithm.
+In this paper, we study the class of double-threshold graphs, which is a proper generalization of threshold graphs and a proper specialization of the graphs that are edge-intersections of two threshold graphs~\cite{JamisonS21}.
+A graph is a \emph{double-threshold graph} if there exist a vertex-weight function and two real numbers called weight lower and upper bounds such that two vertices are adjacent if and only if the sum of their weights is at least the lower bound and at most the upper bound.
+Our main result in this paper is a linear-time recognition algorithm for double-threshold graphs based on a new characterization.

-Our main result is to give a new characterization of double-threshold graphs that gives a simple linear-time recognition algorithm.
-We first show that every double-threshold graph is a permutation graph (but not vice versa) and that a bipartite graph is a double-threshold graph if and only if it is a permutation graph.
-These facts imply that many NP-hard graph problems are polynomial-time solvable on (bipartite or non-bipartite) double-threshold graphs.
-We then show that a graph is a double-threshold graph if and only if an auxiliary graph constructed from the original graph is a bipartite permutation graph.
-This characterization gives a linear-time algorithm for recognizing double-threshold graphs.